gasar0/Uber-Fares-Dataset-Analysis/README.md

 The project demonstrates strong data analysis fundamentals, from initial exploration through final presentation, and provides actionable recommendations based on statistical evidence from nearly 190,000 ride records.

 ---

-**Project Status:** ✅ Complete
 **Last Updated:** July 2025
 **Dashboard Access:** Available in repository as .pbix file

-*For questions or additional analysis requests, please refer to the course instructor or repository documentation.*